Historic Marker Program

 How Do I Get A Historic Marker for My Home?

 The Historic Marker Program spans forty years and over two-hundred and forty properties.
 These octagonal markers have become an icon of the Annapolis Historic District.
 While highlighting preserved buildings, these markers also tell residents and visitors more about the property on which they are displayed.
 A color-coded system is used to signify different architectural periods, while a brass inset displays the building name, date of construction, and architectural style.
-This color-coded system is as followed:
+This color-coded system is as follows:

 Red: Georgian Architecture (1715-1800)